 The supervision model that informs my practice is the 'Seven Eyed' model, a relational process model developed by Peter Hawkins and Robin Shohet, and is so named as there are seven main aspects of focus.
 These aspects ensure that the many varied complexities that may present when working with supervisees' are taken into account, thus providing a robust and secure base for the work.

 I offer supervision groups for counsellors and student counsellors which are three hours in duration, with a maximum of four participants.
-This group structure fulfills both NCS and BACP ratio criteria for supervision to counselling practice hours.
+This group structure fulfils both NCS and BACP ratio criteria for supervision to counselling practice hours.

-Concessions are available for students with the fee for writing student reports being £45.
+Concessions are available for students, with the fee for writing student reports being £45.